ndegheselle/blog.degheselle.fr/_posts/WIP/WIP-get-gud.md

 ## More about separation of concern

-A well organised code allow for readability on a project level.
+A well organised code allow for readability on the project level.

 Then you start to think about separation of concern you end up with something like :
 - UI / views : visuals parts of the app, use an exemple here to show why its different of the components